openaustralia/morph/app/views/documentation/tutorial.md

 ## Find the data you’re looking for and workout if you can scrape it

-In this tutorial we're going to write a simple scraper to collect information about the elected members of Australia’s Federal Parliament.
+In this tutorial you're going to write a simple scraper to collect information about the elected members of Australia’s Federal Parliament.
 For each member let’s capture their
 *title*, *electorate*, *party*,